Dirt (Florida Georgia Line song): Content

 Written by Rodney Clawson and Chris Tompkins, the song is a mid-tempo ballad about various life events centering on dirt.
 The final lines of the song include the lyrics "You know you came from it / Someday you'll return to it", which the duo initially did not want to include as they felt it was a cliché.
 However they eventually decided to include the line.
 Brian Kelley, one-half of the duo, told the Chicago Sun-Times, "I think a 'Cruise'-type song would have been accepted, but just when you think you have FGL figured out, we wanted to go against the grain and change it up with a song like 'Dirt'".

 Music video

 The music video was directed by Nigel Dick.
 It follows the life of a married couple, alternating between the past and present, where the family is gathered for the mother's funeral.
 The video has a lot of visual references to dirt.
 Dirt is portrayed as a substance that you can smear in the face of your loved ones one minute, then bury family in it the next.
-It stars J. D. Souther in the leading role and Lindsay Heyser as the young Rosie.
+It stars JD Souther in the leading role and Lindsay Heyser as the young Rosie.